dec0mrad3/.github/SECURITY.md

 - A security advisory will be released on the project website detailing the vulnerability, as well as recommendations for end-users to protect themselves.
-  Security advisories will be listed at https://getlaminas.org/security/advisories, as well as via a [feed](https://getlaminas.org/security/feed) (which is also present in the website head for easy feed discovery).
+  Security advisories will be listed at [Security Advisories · dec0mrad3/logging-log4j2 (github.com)](https://github.com/dec0mrad3/logging-log4j2/security/advisories).

+## Preferred Languages
+We prefer all communications to be in English.

+## Disclosure Guidelines
+We hope that you contact us via the email address above and give the project contributors a chance to resolve the vulnerability and issue a new release prior to any public exposure; this helps protect the project's users, and provides them with a chance to upgrade and/or update in order to protect their applications.